CatX711/Protonix/README.md

 <br />

 As we can see, no standard library is needed to create a basic program.
 Variable definition, printing and outputting all comes with Protonix's compiler.
 Let's break this program down. <br />
-In Protonix, we use :: to assign something to another thing.
-The way we define a function is by assinging `main` open and closes brackets.
+In Protonix, we use :: to assign a type to another thing.
+The way we define a function is by assinging `main` some open and closes brackets.
 This is what makes it a function.
+We are giving main the type of a function.

 <br />
 <br />